Multiple target tracking based on sets of trajectories: Illustrative examples

 The intensity function of the Poisson clutter is $\kappa\left(z\right)=1.4\cdot\frac{1}{20}1_{\left(-10,10\right)}\left(z\right)$, which means that clutter is uniformly distributed in $\left(-10,10\right)$ and there is an average of $1.4$ clutter measurement per scan.
 The target-generated measurements have the following parameters: $p_{D}=0.95$, $l\left(z|x\right)=\mathcal{N}\left(z;Hx,R\right)$ where $H=\left( \right)$ and $R=10^{-4}$.

 We consider 22 time steps and observe the measurements shown in Figure \ref{fig:Observed-measurements}(a).
 These measurements have been generated from the set of trajectories represented in Figure \ref{fig:Observed-measurements}(b).
-Given these measurements and the model parameters indicated above, we calculate the multitrajectory filtering PDF using Lemmas \ref{lem:Prediction_radar} and \ref{lem:update_radar}.
+Given these measurements and the model parameters indicated above, we calculate the multitrajectory filtering density using Procedure \ref{alg:Recursion-radar_measurement}.
+The calculations of the prediction and update steps for the considered model are provided in Appendix \ref{sec:Appendix_Gaussian_implementation}.
+In this set-up, the density of a trajectory given a single trajectory hypothesis is Gaussian with a certain posterior mean and covariance matrix.
+After each update, we perform pruning with 100 hypotheses, which is sufficient for the illustrating purposes of this section.

 We represent the posterior mean of the trajectories for the six hypotheses with largest weights in Figure \ref{fig:Posterior-mean-trajectories}.
 The most likely situation is the one shown in Figure \ref{fig:Posterior-mean-trajectories}(a), in which there are three trajectories.
-This hypothesis accurately represents the set of trajectories from which measurements where generated, see Figure \ref{fig:Observed-measurements}(b).
+This global hypothesis accurately represents the set of trajectories from which measurements where generated, see Figure \ref{fig:Observed-measurements}(b).
+We can also see that, according to this global hypothesis, there are two targets born at time 2 and their trajectories are fully distinguishable: the target at around position 0 at time 2 follows a straight line to be at around position 5 at time step 7 while the target at around position 5 at time 2 follows the trajectory indicated in the figure and disappears at time step 18.
 In the second most likely situation, there is an extra trajectory that appears at time 12.
 The third hypothesis, is a variant of the previous with a different measurement association at time 14 for that trajectory.
 Note that there are two very close measurements at time 14 in the region where that target lies.
 The fourth hypothesis includes a new born target at time step 22.
 The fifth one considers a different data association at time 13 for the trajectory that appears at time 12.
 The sixth hypothesis breaks one of the trajectories and considers two trajectories instead of one.